Emmenemoi/asaodevbox/README.md

 - post-install.sh (optional): post install script for kube deployement on first boot
 - anydesk.conf (optional): contains Anydesk license and password (sample in anydesk.conf.sample)
 - reset (optional): file forcing auto provisionning if present
-- reset_k8s (optional): file forcing microk8s to return to the default initial state if present
 - keyfile (generate by installer): keyfile used to decrypt root partition
 - kube-config.cfg (generate on every boot): user config file for use with kubectl